DrBlackross/Jetson-Based-relearning-cryptobot-for-kraken/README.md

     Live trading can result in significant financial losses Test thoroughly before using real money
     Use at your own risk
+### Stressing this again here
+(NOTE: I use my kraken account as a 'control group' for experimenting in crypto trading, and it is usually seeded from my Coinbase with 100 DOGE when I start these bots, its a CYA, AND IS ISOLATED FROM MY MAIN ACCOUNTS!)
+##### (ALWAYS Cover Your $ss, CYA, do not risk what you can't lose)

 ### 📊 Performance Metrics